 We have found that a child will become better skilled with the use of the abacus, for example, if the regular education teacher and the TVI teacher work together to plan for repetition and constant use.
 A regular classroom teacher can encourage the child to use an abacus, for example, during math instruction on a daily basis.
 This applies to other skills, too.

 The regular education teacher can help our blind students to utilize their canes with frequency.
 It is a requirement in our school that blind students do not leave the classrooms without their canes.
 The regular education teacher can provide descriptive language of an environment that is constantly changing.
 They can engage and include the visually impaired student by describing illustrations, by allowing the child with low vision to have preferential seating so that they can see some of the materials if they are able, by explaining routines and board work, by explaining overheads as they are using them, and by describing one-on-one to the blind child what other students are doing.
 Oftentimes, our children can miss out if we don't make a concerted effort to let them know what's going on.
 What's so funny?
 Why are the other children in class laughing?
 And teachers can, very discretely and with a sensitive tone, let our children know when what they are doing is not appropriate in the class setting in order to help them function better within the group.
+Your role as the teacher of the visually impaired is constantly changing depending upon the needs of your students.
+In fact, you were a preschool teacher for years and when you first assumed this position your focus and your number one goal at the time were to learn, or relearn, all of the Braille skills that you had learned in college but had not utilized in years.
+That included getting to know the Nemeth Code and becoming familiar with teaching the abacus.
+Later, you had to learn all the commands that are necessary to utilize JAWS, and how to work a Braille �n Speak adequately.

 No comments: